kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

 **Add Node drain configuration to the Machine object**

-We considered adding the drain rules directly to the Machine objects instead.
+We considered adding the drain rules directly to the Machine objects (and thus also to the MachineDeployment & MachineSet objects) instead.
 We discarded this option because it would have made it necessary to configure Node drain on every single Machine.
 By having a separate CRD it is now possible to configure the Node drain for all Clusters / Machines or a specific subset of Machines at once.
 This also means that the Node drain configuration can be immediately changed without having to propagate configuration changes to all Machines.

+**MachineDrainRequestTemplates**
+We considered defining separate MachineDrainRequest and MachineDrainRequestTemplate CRDs.
+The MachineDrainRequestTemplates would be used to define the drain behavior.
+When the Machine controller starts a drain a MachineDrainRequest would be created based on the applicable MachineDrainRequestTemplates.
+The MachineDrainRequest would then be used to reconcile and track the drain.
+Downside would be that if you have a lot of templates, you make a really large custom resource that is unwieldy to manage.
+Additionally it is not clear if it's necessary to have a separate MachineDrainRequest CRD, it's probably easier to track the drain directly on the Machine object.

 ## Upgrade Strategy

-No upgrade considerations apply. `MachineDrainRules` are orthogonal to the state of the Cluster / Machines as they only configure how the Machine controller should drain Nodes.
+`MachineDrainRules` are orthogonal to the state of the Cluster / Machines as they only configure how the Machine controller should drain Nodes.
 Accordingly, they are not part of the Machine specs.
 Thus, as soon as the new Cluster API version that supports this feature is deployed, `MachineDrainRules` can be immediately used without rolling out / re-configuring any Clusters / Machines.

+Please note that while the drain behavior of DaemonSet Pods won't change (we’ll continue to skip draining), we will stop waiting for detachment of volumes of DaemonSet Pods.

 ## Additional Details

 ### Test Plan

 * Extensive unit test coverage for the Node drain code for all supported cases
-* Extend the Node drain e2e test to cover draining Pods using various `MachineDrainRules` and the annotations (including validation of condition messages).
+* Extend the Node drain e2e test to cover draining Pods using various `MachineDrainRules` and the labels (including validation of condition messages).

 ### Graduation Criteria

 The `MachineDrainRules` CRD will be added as `v1beta1` CRD to the `cluster.x-k8s.io` apiGroup.
-An additional feature gate is not required as the behavior of the Machine controller will stay the same if neither `MachineDrainRule` CRDs nor the annotations are used.
+An additional feature gate is not required as the behavior of the Machine controller will stay the same if neither `MachineDrainRule` CRDs nor the labels are used.

 ### Version Skew Strategy